HavenlyECO/pr/README.md

 Continuous numeric features like ERA, SLG and line delta are automatically standardized during training to improve optimizer convergence.
+Another useful metric is ``bullpenERA_vs_opponentSLG`` which subtracts an opponent's slugging percentage from a team's bullpen ERA.
+Include ``bullpen_ERA`` and ``opponent_SLG_adjusted`` columns in your dataset and the trainer will derive this value automatically to highlight volatile late-game matchups.
 During training, probability quality is reported using AUC and Brier score rather than simple accuracy.
 When live-inning columns are available the validation set is also segmented into